 Working at STaSS has inspired Anwar to change his profession as Graphic Designer to an aspiring social worker.
 His ambition is to work with the faith leaders in the Islamic community to raise awareness of HIV and the support available at STaSS.

-Ken has worked for STaSS since November 2010 and as also studying for a BSc Degree in Traditional Chinese Medicine and Acupuncture in London.
+Ken has worked for STaSS since November 2010 and has graduated from BSc Degree in Traditional Chinese Medicine and Acupuncture in London.
 He has his own business as a complementary therapist, supporting clients with their health needs.

 Ken has previously worked as an IT trainer for a software company teaching all over the UK.
 His main clientele included the NHS, Police and Fire Services and Local Councils.